Thury-Harcourt-le-Hom

 Thury-Harcourt-le-Hom (/fr/; known as Le Hom before 2022) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2016 by merger of the former communes of Thury-Harcourt (the seat), Caumont-sur-Orne, Curcy-sur-Orne, Hamars and Saint-Martin-de-Sallen.

 Le Hom officially changed its name to Thury-Harcourt-le-Hom on 1 January 2022.

 Geography

 The commune is part of the area known as Suisse Normande.

 The commune is made up of the following collection of villages and hamlets, La Hoguette, Le Val, Cropton, Martinbeau, Curcy-sur-Orne, La Bestrie, Le Quesnay, La Métairie, Le Poirier, Hamars, Saint-Silly, Paugeais, Thury-Harcourt, Les Trois Mariés, Saint-Bénin, La Fosse, Le Maizeray and Montfort.

-The River Orne plus The River Ajon are the two rivers flowing through the commune.
+The rivers Orne and Ajon are the two rivers flowing through the commune.
 In addition the commune has twelve streams flowing through its bnorders, La Vallee des Vaux, The Neumer, The Aunay Douffieres, La Hoguette, La Maladrerie, La Vallee du Puceux, The Pisseux, The Val de Cropton, The Val Quebert, The Herbion, The Traspy and La Vignonniere.

+Population

+Population data refer to the commune in its geography as of January 2025.